 It is never good to put off something that your car needs.
 If you miss a scheduled oil change, you are causing damage to your car’s “circulatory system.”
 This system needs oil to run through it in order to keep things running smoothly.
 So, to keep your engine healthy, stay on top of your oil changes, and talk to your local dealership about any problems you are experiencing.

-When you change your oil and oil filter regularly, it will keep your engine running longer.
-There are multiple moving parts within your engine, and having clean oil circulating through will help it work efficiently.
 Your engine oil has three essential jobs: cleaning, cooling, and lubricating moving parts.
 Inside your engine, everything has to work in harmony with one another.
 Each moving part is a moving part that is highly engineered to incredibly tight tolerances.
 This is why it is essential to have oil to keep everything limber.

 Oil Lubricates

-The spaces between the pistons and the cylinder wall are about the same width as a human hair.
-This leaves little margin for error.
-The oil in your engine keeps these parts from grinding against each other.
-They can pass one another on a thin film of oil.
-However, without the oil, they can end up coming in contact with one another and cause wear and tear on your vehicle.
 Over time this will damage your vehicle faster than if it had good clean oil to keep everything running smoothly.
 Although the pistons and cylinder wall seem smooth to the naked eye, microscopically, it has grooves.
 When these grooves rub against each other, they can create metal shavings that will quickly work their way through the rest of the engine.
 Once that happens, it will eat away at the other moving parts until your car develops un-repairable damage.
-By receiving your scheduled oil change, you can prevent this from happening.
-Regular oil and oil filter changes will increase the longevity of your vehicle.
-This will ensure that you are getting the most out of your vehicle when it comes to functionality and travel.

 Oil Cools

 You have probably felt the hood of your car after the engine has been running for a while.
 It is warm on top, in some cases, even hot.
 In addition to lubricating the moving parts, the oil will also cool your engine and help keep it clean.
 After your car has been running for a while, the engine block can get up to 220 °F. This is why you would want to wait for your engine to cool before doing any work on it.
-Keeping your engine cool is a big job.
-This is why there is a cooling system in place.
-This cooling system is made up of your radiator, thermostat, hoses, and coolant.
-In addition to all these parts that help keep your engine cool, your oil plays an important role in cooling the system.
-Oil is great at absorbing and removing heat from the engine’s parts.
-Allowing your engine to overheat or run hotter than intended can cause premature wear on your vehicle.
-Even the normal temperatures of a vehicle can wear down the oil and additives.
-Over time these lose their effectiveness, and the oil will thin between the metal parts.
-With an oil change, it can keep the oil from getting too thin and hurting the car.

 Oil Cleans

-As you drive your car, your engine can pick up dirt and grime, which then the oil will carry to the oil filter.
-Once the oil filter is replaced, and new oil is added, then all the dirt from your engine will have been removed.
 However, your oil filter can only hold so much.
 If you wait too long to change your oil filter, then your car’s bypass valve will open.
 This happens when your oil filter becomes full.
 When the bypass valve opens, this means that the oil will continue to circulate through the engine without going through the oil filter.
 By changing the oil filter and the oil at your car’s scheduled times, you can avoid having dirty oil flow through your car.

 Care for Your Vehicle with an Oil Change

 Your oil won’t stay clean and functional for long.
 Over time it will degrade and become dirty.
 The additives will break down and won’t protect your engine like they used to.
 So to ensure that the oil in your engine continues to do its job, it will need to be changed regularly.
 Oil changes are one of the main ways that you can keep your engine running efficiently and protect the longevity of your vehicle.
 This routine maintenance will help you to avoid expensive repairs and future engine failure.
-So, check out your maintenance schedule and make sure to bring it to your local Ford dealership who knows your car best.